Open Door Series

 TRANSITION (AGE 14+)

-- Transition is helping students with disabilities and their families think about their life after high school and identify long-range goals designing the high school experience to ensure that students gain the skills and connections they need to achieve these goals the provision of funds and services to local school districts to assist in the transition process.
+Transition Planning for Students with Disabilities - Transition is helping students with disabilities and their families think about their life after high school and identify long-range goals designing the high school experience to ensure that students gain the skills and connections they need to achieve these goals the provision of funds and services to local school districts to assist in the transition process.
 This transitional process will include many facets of planning for the future and should be fully understood by everyone concerned each step of the way.
 Planning for the future is an investment in a child's well-being!
 “Indicator 13” is a federal mandate requiring youth age 16 and older to have an IEP with a postsecondary transition plan.
 In Wisconsin, transition requirements begin no later than in the first individualized education program (IEP) that will be in effect when the child is 14 and updated annually thereafter.
 The transition requirements are found in Wisconsin Statute 115.787(2)(g)1.

 The Workforce Innovation and Opportunity Act (WIOA) is legislation (under the United States Department of Labor) which is “designed to strengthen and improve our nation's public workforce system and help get Americans, including youth and those with significant barriers to employment, into high-quality jobs and careers and help employers hire and retain skilled workers.